Sovereign of the Seas 75cm – Free shipping

 - Fact sheet included to help you tell people all about the Sovereign of the Seas.

-The Sovereign of the Seas model ship is also available in smaller size 95cm.
+The Sovereign of the Seas model ship is also available in larger size 95cm.

 Cabinet display is also available, not only make your models a centrepiece; they ensure that they will remain just as beautiful in many years’ time.